sumarouno/tensorflow-on-raspberry-pi/GUIDE.md

 ## Overview

-These instructions were crafted for a [Raspberry Pi 3 Model B](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/) running a vanilla copy of Raspbian 8.0 ("Jessie").
+These instructions were crafted for a [Raspberry Pi 3 Model B](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/) running a vanilla copy of Raspbian 8.0 (jessie).
 It appears to work on Raspberry Pi 2, but [there are some kinks that are being worked out](https://github.com/tensorflow/tensorflow/issues/445#issuecomment-196021885).
 If these instructions work for different distributions, let me know!
 Updated (2017-09-11) to work with the latest (HEAD) version of tensorflow on Raspbian Strech (Vanilla version september 2017) and Python 3.5.

 Here's the basic plan: build a RPi-friendly version of [Bazel](https://github.com/bazelbuild/bazel) and use it to build TensorFlow.